Gouldh/Portfolio-Analysis-Suite/README.md

-# Comprehensive Portfolio Analysis Suite
+# Portfolio Analysis Suite

 ## Project Overview
 This repository hosts a small portfolio analysis suite, designed to provide deep insights into investment strategies.
 The suite consists of two main components: a portfolio optimizerand a backtesting tool.
 The optimizer uses Monte Carlo simulations for asset allocation, while the backtester assesses strategies against historical data.
+Based on optimization ideas found in [previous projects](https://github.com/Gouldh/Monte-Carlo-Portfolio-Optimization), this project expands upon analysis available for an optimized portfolio.

 ## Features
 - **Portfolio Optimization**: The optimizer conducts simulations to find the ideal asset allocation, maximizing returns and minimizing risks.